-Helicobacter pylori causes an infection of the mucous membrane of the stomach known as chronic gastritis, which can remain stable for years or can develop into atrophic gastritis (anacidic stomach).
+Helicobacter pylori causes an inflammation of the stomach mucous membrane known as chronic gastritis, which may remain stable for years or develop into gastric mucosal atrophy (atrophic gastritis).

-Helicobacter pylori infection predisposes individuals to peptic ulceration and increases the risk of gastric cancer.
+H. pylori increases the risk of peptic ulcer and gastric cancer.